Iraq: Oil and energy

 According to a US Study from May 2007, between 100000 oilbbl/d and 300000 oilbbl/d of Iraq's declared oil production over the past four years could have been siphoned off through corruption or smuggling.
-In 2008, Al Jazeera reported $13 billion of Iraqi oil revenues in US care was improperly accounted for, of which $2.6 billion is totally unaccounted for.
+In 2008, Al Jazeera reported $13 billion of Iraqi oil revenues in American care was improperly accounted for, of which $2.6 billion is totally unaccounted for.
 Some reports that the government has reduced corruption in public procurement of oil; however, reliable reports of bribery and kickbacks to government officials persist.

-In June 2008, the Iraqi Oil Ministry announced plans to go ahead with small one- or two-year no-bid contracts to ExxonMobil, Shell, Total and BP—once partners in the Iraq Petroleum Company—along with Chevron and smaller firms to service Iraq's largest fields.
-These plans were cancelled in September because negotiations had stalled for so long that the work could not be completed within the time frame, according to Iraqi oil minister Hussain al-Shahristani.
-Several United States senators had also criticised the deal, arguing it was hindering efforts to pass the hydrocarbon law.

-On 30 June and 11 December 2009, the Iraqi ministry of oil awarded service contracts to international oil companies for some of Iraq's many oil fields.
+On 30 June and 11 December 2009, the Ministry of Oil awarded service contracts to international oil companies for some of Iraq's many oil fields.
 Oil fields contracted include the "super-giant" Majnoon oil field, Halfaya Field, West Qurna Field and Rumaila Field.
-BP and China National Petroleum Corporation won a deal to develop Rumaila, the largest Iraqi oil field.
+BP and China National Petroleum Corporation won a deal to develop Rumaila, the largest oil field in Iraq.
 On 14 March 2014, the International Energy Agency said Iraq's oil output jumped by half a million barrels a day in February to average 3.6 million barrels a day.
 The country had not pumped that much oil since 1979, when Saddam Hussein rose to power.
 However, on 14 July 2014, as sectarian strife had taken hold, Kurdistan Regional Government forces seized control of the Bai Hassan and Kirkuk oilfields in the north of the country, taking them from Iraq's control.
 Baghdad condemned the seizure and threatened "dire consequences" if the fields were not returned.
 On 2018, the UN estimated that oil accounts for 99% of Iraq's revenue.
 As of 2021, the oil sector provided about 92% of foreign exchange earnings.